alexch/rerun/README.md

 The current algorithm for killing the process is:

 * send [SIGTERM](http://en.wikipedia.org/wiki/SIGTERM) (or the value of the `--signal` option)
-* if that doesn't work after 4 seconds, send SIGINT (aka control-C)
+* if that doesn't work after 2 seconds, send SIGINT (aka control-C)
 * if that doesn't work after 2 more seconds, send SIGKILL (aka kill -9)

-This seems like the most gentle and unixy way of doing things, but it does mean that if your program ignores SIGTERM, it takes an extra 4 to 6 seconds to restart.
+This seems like the most gentle and unixy way of doing things, but it does mean that if your program ignores SIGTERM, it takes an extra 2 to 4 seconds to restart.

+If you want to use your own series of signals, use the `--signal` option.
+If you want to change the delay before attempting the next signal, use the `--wait` option.

 # Vagrant and VirtualBox